Query Fanout Estimator

 • Plan content that covers the full fanout space behind important prompts

-• Model how Answer Engines translate prompts into retrieval behavior for AEO strategy
+• Model how answer engines translate prompts into retrieval behavior for AEO strategy

 Target Prompt (required)